Financial Information of Universities Survey (FINUNI)

 Data are collected directly from survey respondents and extracted from administrative files.

 All universities except for Ontario CAUBO universities report via questionnaire.
-The Financial Information of Universities and Colleges (FIUC) questionnaire is both paper and electronic (Excel), in both CAUBO and non-CAUBO formats.
-Most respondents reply via electronic questionnaire on CD.
+The Financial Information of Universities (FINUNI) uses an electronic (Excel) questionnaire, in both CAUBO and non-CAUBO formats.

 Ontario CAUBO universities report to its own collection authorities (Council of Finance Officers -- Universities of Ontario (COFO)).
 This information is sent to Statistics Canada (STC) as a one large flat file.
 A mapping and integration process is then done to convert the COFO data into the CAUBO format database.

-All material is mailed out by Operations and Integration Division (OID).
-CAUBO questionnaires are returned to CAUBO headquarters where they are copied and then sent on to OID for processing.
+All material is mailed out by the education finance unit (EFU) of STC.
+CAUBO questionnaires are returned to CAUBO headquarters where they are copied and then sent on to EFU for processing.
 Non-CAUBO and COFO data are sent directly to STC.
-OID conducts telephone follow-up of all CAUBO (except COFO) and non-CAUBO institutions.
+EFU conducts telephone follow-up of all non-CAUBO institutions.

 The CONVERT system, developed by the System Development Division, applies several edits to the incoming data to ensure they meet the main criteria (numeric, cross-reference or data carry-overs conducted properly, totals, etc.).